 Under the terms and conditions, that all users sign when registering, Meta’s data collecting is allowed, thus Meta may not be violating any laws.

-However, the FCT believes Meta has a business concept that’s completely detrimental to its competitors in the market.
+However, the Federal Cartel Office believes Meta has a business concept that’s completely detrimental to its competitors in the market.
 Apparently, it sells the data it collects from its users, mainly Instagram, Facebook and WhatsApp users, to advertisers and with the money from advertisers Meta buys out competitors like WhatsApp or Instagram or takes over the unique features from competitors, like Snapchat, thus leaving its competitors dead in the water.

-Now this strategy makes Meta huge, and this size makes Meta attractive to advertisers, letting Meta sell more data thus the circle comes round and the FCT wants to keep the market fair for all and wants to reduce the data Meta collects thus protecting the privacy of German citizens and also restricting Meta.
+Now this strategy makes Meta huge, and this size makes Meta attractive to advertisers, letting Meta sell more data thus the circle comes round and the FCO wants to keep the market fair for all and wants to reduce the data Meta collects thus protecting the privacy of German citizens and also restricting Meta.

 Meta’s response

-Meta went to court with the FCT based on whether the German antitrust agency overstepped its authority by using its power to address data protection concerns, which are the remit of national data protection authorities.
+Meta went to court with the FCO based on whether the German antitrust agency overstepped its authority by using its power to address data protection concerns, which are the remit of national data protection authorities.

 The German administrative courts eventually brought in the Court of Justice of the European Union (CJEU).
 Advocate General Athanasios Rantos at the CJEU said in September 2022 in a non-binding opinion: